-Many women reject the risks associated with hormone replacement therapy to treat their menopause symptoms and seek relief from alternative sources.
-As menopausal women face fluctuating levels of estrogen and progesterone, they will likely experience symptoms including hot flashes, insomnia, depression, breast pain, and mood swings.
+Many women reject the risks associated with hormone replacement therapy to treat their menopause symptoms and, instead, seek relief from alternative sources.

 Luckily, there’s an array of natural remedies available to help you cope.
 Just make sure to speak with your doctor before you begin taking any supplements or herbs.